alfgook/NEPU-apptainer/README.md

 Talys result files packed as tar files should have been produced in `<talysResults>` and folders numbered from `01` to `09` in `<outdata>`.

-If everything worked and you have 64 cores and about 40 GBytes of main memory and are willing to wait 12 hours, you can also replace `test_eval` by `full_eval` to perform the full scale evaluation of Fe56.
-The parameter `maxNumCPU` can be used to restrict the number of TALYS calculations performed in parallel.
-Memory consumption and duration of execution scale linearly with the number of CPUs participating in the computation.
+The full evaluation which can be performed by replacing `test_eval` by `full_eval` takes significant more time and resources.
+Please ensure that `<outdata>` and `<talysResults>` are empty directories and do not contain the results of a previous pipeline run.
+Furthermore, it is important to adjust the variable `maxNumCPU` according to your hardware by considering the following:

+- `/dev/shm` is used as temporary storage of TALYS result files.
+One TALYS calculation stores up to 150 MB worth of files.
+The value of `maxNumCPU` determines the number of calculations run in parallel.
+Set `maxNumCPU` so that the storage need does not exceed the capacity of `/dev/shm`.
+- Each TALYS calculation requires about 0.8 GB of main memory, which should be equally taken into account to avoid running out of main memory.

+To give some reference, the pipeline with `maxNumCPU=32` uses up to 3 GB of `/dev/shm` and up to 23 GB of main memory.
+On our cluster, the pipeline run through in about 16 hours.

-If something goes wrong, you can kill the running calculations by
+If during pipeline execution something goes wrong, you can kill the running calculations by
 ```
 docker stop eval-fe56-cont
 ```
-And also permanently remove the container by typing
+and permanently remove the container by typing
 ```
 docker rm eval-fe56-cont
 ```
 Note, however, that result files will be preserved in folders `<outdata>` and `<talysResults>` on your filesystem.